 The battle between play and eduction

 So often it seems like there is a battle going on between play and education.
 Many people seem to feel that education is something that must be done sitting in rows at desks, and that worksheets are the most sure way to teach and to learn.
 Yet play is so important for children, and many parents and schools overlook play as unimportant.
 The following quote describes a study that was done to see how play impacts learning.
 Specifically, they tested to see if there was a correlation between literacy and time spent in sociodramatic play.
-The results emphasize the tremendous value of play and show the ways that play can be a tool for education rather than fighting against it.

 Date night challenge